mac-theobio/Lab_meeting/README.md

 Please spend about 42.5 minutes preparing for each lab meeting by:

 * Finding the meeting topic in the [schedule](./schedule.md).
-* Doing the linked reading (if we are discussing a paper) or, e.g., installing software required for a software workshop.
+* Doing the linked reading (if we are discussing a paper) or installing required software (if we are discussing software).
 * Thinking about what you want to ask or say.
 * Thinking about possible topics for future lab meetings.